zk2k2/application-automation-platform/README.md

 ### ⚙️ Backend Workflow (GitHub Actions + AWS)

 1. **Set up a private GitHub repository to store LaTeX CVs.**

-2. **Configure GitHub Actions with secrets for AWS credentials.**
+3. **Configure an AWS account with a role and a policy.**

-3. **Deploy a self-hosted EC2 runner and ensure it has:**
+4. **Deploy a self-hosted EC2 runner and ensure it has:**
    * Docker
    * A working LaTeX Docker image

-4. **Set up an S3 bucket and a DynamoDB table**
+5. **Set up an S3 bucket and a DynamoDB table**

-5. **Set up a Lambda Function:**
+6. **Set up a Lambda Function:**
    * You can find the lambda code inside the src directory

-6. **Set up the .env and .env.local:**
+7. **Set up the .env and .env.local:**
-   * You can find examples of the two files at the root of the Next.js app
+   You can find examples of the two files at the root of the Next.js app

-7. **Setup the workflow at ./.github/main.yml in your resume's repo:**
+8. **Setup the workflow at ./.github/main.yml in your resume's repo:**
-   * This will allow the workflow to run on your resume's repo
+   This will allow the workflow to run on your resume's repo

+9. **Ready to go!
+You can automate your way to career stardom 😎**

 ## 🤝 Contributing